 When your love turns into addiction, it is called obsessive love disorder.
 It isn’t a good sign for a relationship as it paves the way for insecurity and hurt.
 In addition, an obsessive person can shrink the personal space of their partner.
 In this article, we explain obsessive love disorder in detail.
 Continue reading to know more.

 What Is Obsessive Love Disorder?

-Obsessive love disorder (OLD) is an overwhelming desire to be loved or protect a loved one.
-People with this condition possess overrides companionship and trust.
+Obsessive love disorder (OLD) is an overwhelming desire to be loved or control a loved one.
+People with this condition override companionship and trust.
 It is similar to an addiction that slowly takes over one’s life and goes from butterflies in the tummy to extreme jealousy and controlling behavior.
-A person experiencing OLD seeks excessive contact and affirmations from the person they are obsessed with.
+A person experiencing OLD seeks excessive contact and affirmations from the person they are obsessed with; yet, it is never enough for the person with OLD as they are a bottomless pit of need.
 It affects a person’s work, family life, and physical and mental state.

 Difference Between Healthy And Obsessive Love

 Obsessive love involves persistent thoughts and the need to spend every moment with the love concern.
 A healthy love relationship evolves with time without any desperate intensity and fervor of infatuation.
 It includes friendship, trust, commitment, and respect for the other person’s time, space, and individuality.

 However, OLD often nurtures possessiveness and devastating suffocation.
 A person with OLD wants to be the utmost priority in the other’s life – the feeling of infatuation becomes extreme and unhealthy.
 A healthy love relationship is based on understanding your partner’s personality and ways of life.
 Doubting their faithfulness and obsessing over every move is a symptom of OLD.

 Want to know if you or your partner is suffering from obsessive love disorder?
 Look out for the signs mentioned below.